 The presence of the SuppInfo field indicates that the packet includes a Supplemental.

 The SupplementalTime field defines the length of the Supplemental in 8 µs units.
-The value of the SupplementalTime field shall be between 2 and 20 inclusive; all other values are Reserved for Future UseUse.
+The value of the SupplementalTime field shall be between 2 and 20 inclusive; all other values are reserved for future use.

 The SupplementalType field defines the type of the Supplemental and the duration of the switching slots.
 The value of the field is specified in table Y.Y and the various possible formats are specified in Section 2.X.1.